cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 ## Eradicate: IOC cleaning
-- Double check all artefacts marked as IOC, to confirm they are malicious;
+- Double check all artefacts marked as IOC, to confirm they are malicious.
 - Clean/restore or at least block, depending on the case, the files associated to IOC.

-# 7) Response/recover
+# 8) Response/recover

 ## Leverage backups
-- If there is any doubt on a system component, account, or web server content, restore backup from last known clean one.
+- If there is any doubt on a system component, account, or web server(s) content, restore backup from last known clean one.
-- If there is no clean backup available (or not too old), reinstall a fresh new server, and export/import the web server configuration and data, from the investigated one.
+- If there is no clean backup available (or not too old), reinstall a fresh new server(s), and export/import the web server(s) configuration and data, from the investigated one(s).

-# 8) Feedback/PDCA
+# 9) Feedback/PDCA

+## Final check
+- Run again the online checks on the "Public scanner" part of the SOP, to make sure there no malicious leftover artefact:
+  - If any malicious IP address, or URL, is being found: mark it as IOC;
+    - Extend the temporarily SOC for a few weeks.
+	  - Clean the malicious artefact(s).

 ## Improve detection
 - Make sure all confirmed IOC are listed in the TIP that the SOC uses, as well as ingested in security/system tools configurations (whenever possible).
 - Disable temporary XDR/SIEM monitoring service.
-- Make sure the server logs are being sent to an sustainable XDR/SIEM service, for security monitoring by a SOC.
+- Make sure the server(s) logs are being sent to an sustainable XDR/SIEM service, for security monitoring by a SOC.

 ## Improve protection
 - Make sure a WAF is being deployed ASAP, if not already there, to protect the web server(s);
   - My recommendations: [CrowdSec WAF](https://www.crowdsec.net/solutions/application-security) or [CloudFlare](https://www.cloudflare.com/) with OWASP Core Ruleset and CloudFlare Managed Ruleset.
-- Make sure Fail2Ban is up and running.
+- Make sure automated ban of non-web malicious traffic is implemented;
+  - My recommendations: Fail2Ban, or if possible, [CrowdSec Firewall bouncer](https://docs.crowdsec.net/u/bouncers/firewall/).
 - Install potentially missing security updates, including CMS extensions/components updates.
-- Install an EDR, or at least [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux), on the server.
+- Install an EDR, or at least [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux), on the server(s).
 - Enable strong authentication wherever possible.
+- Harden admin workstations.
+- Update server(s) backups.